drewbaker/wp-easy-theme/README.md

 TODO Document how these work

+- Auto including of JS
-- JS and the state, and default event callbacks
+- JS and the state
 - jQuery
-- Modules
+- How to use the included modules

 ### SCSS

 TODO Document how fonts work

+- Font loaded events

 ## Notes